sstefoss/redux-safe-reducers/README.md

 ## Usage

-Instead of using redux's `combineReducers` method, to create your root reducer, use `combineSafeReducers`, the exposed function of `redux-safe-reducers`.
-You also need to provide the error handling function.
+Instead of using `combineReducers`, to create your root reducer, use `combineSafeReducers` and pass an error handling method.

 ```js
 import combineSafeReducers from 'redux-safe-reducers';